Claudio Angelini: Biography

 He was well known among Italian-Americans for hosting the weekly TV show "Zoom", on RAI International, a 30-minute lifestyle program focused on many aspects relevant to the large Italian community of North America.

 In 1997 Angelini moved from Rome to New York, where he served as the U.S. Bureau Chief for RAI.
 He was the first Italian journalist to broadcast the tragic September 11 terrorist attack.
 Before moving to the U.S., Angelini was the director of RAI News Radio and the deputy director of TG1 (RAI 1 news office).
 He also served for 20 years as the RAI chief correspondent for the president of the Italian Republic.
 This role made him a familiar face in Italian households and earned him the affectionate nickname of the “Voice of the Presidents.”
 Prior to these roles, Angelini anchored TG1 (RAI 1 TV news) and hosted the popular cultural program “Almanacco del Giorno dopo” for several years.

-He has been editor-in-chief of important cultural publications including Fiera and has published many books of fiction and poetry with notable Italian publishers Rusconi and Bompiani.
+He has been editor-in-chief of important cultural publications including Fiera and has published many books of fiction and poetry with notable Italian publishers Rusconi Libri and Bompiani.

 He also wrote a political column for the Italian daily newspaper Il Messaggero.